larikhide/stepik-go/README-ENG.md

 [3.8.10](https://github.com/larikhide/stepik-go/blob/main/3-8-parallelism/3-8-9-parallelism.go) There are 2 channels.
 We receive strings in one channel and send the string to the other channel only if it is different from the previous one.

-[3.9.3](https://github.com/larikhide/stepik-go/blob/main/3-9-parallelism/3-9-3-parallelism.go) Call the main function within a goroutine and wait for the completion of its execution.
+[3.9.3](https://github.com/larikhide/stepik-go/blob/main/3-9-parallelism/3-9-3-parallelism.go) Synchronizing goroutines using channels.
+Call the main function within a goroutine and wait for the completion of its execution.

+[3.9.5]() Synchronizing Goroutines with sync.WaitGroup.
+Call the main function inside a Goroutine 10 times and wait for the completion of all Goroutines' execution.